ducky4life/ns-login/README.md

    ```
    PASSWORD=[your puppet password]
    ```
+5. enter your main nation as useragent in login.py
-5. edit input.csv and include a list of switchers with a password optionally (default password in secrets will be overridden for a single switcher if a row is in `nation,password` format)
+6. edit input.csv and include a list of switchers with a password optionally (default password in secrets will be overridden for a single switcher if a row is in `nation,password` format)
-6. run login.py
+7. run login.py
    ```
    py login.py
    ```